 It jumps from one thought to another at a lightning-fast pace.

 In the Buddhist scripture, the mind is pictured as a monkey, hence the term “monkey mind.”

 This condition has been going on for a very long time.

 So, having a goal of achieving stillness of mind can be too much of a pressure.
 Targets like this are counter-productive in meditation practice.
-It makes the mind tensed.
-In turn, the idea that the mind should be perfectly still during meditation will only tire yourself.
+It makes the mind tense.
+In turn, the idea that the mind should be perfectly still during meditation will only tire your.